ixaris/ixaris-oss/commons-async/lib/README.md

 ```

 Since this async/await functionality is not a language feature there are some restrictions.
 Ideally, the
 IDE / compiler would stop incorrect use.
 The primary point of confusion is exception handling.
-An `Async<>`
+An async
-returning method may throw exceptions (even checked ones) but these exceptions are actually thrown when
+method may throw exceptions (even checked ones) but these exceptions are actually thrown when by the
-`Async.await()` is called.
+surrounding `Async.await()` call.

-- `Async<>` types are not allowed as parameters, use `CompletionStage<>` instead and use `Async.async()` to
-convert between these
-- Methods that do not return `Async<>` are not allowed to call `Async.await()`.
-If you really need to wait for
+- Non-async methods (do not return `Async<>` or are not annotated with `@Async`) are not allowed to call
+`Async.await()` and `Async.awaitExceptions()`.
+The only way to wait for the result in such methods is
-the result in such methods, then use `Async.block()`.
-For methods that return void, return `Async<Void>` instead
+`Async.block()`.
+Async methods that don't return a result should return `Async<Void>` instead of `void`
-- If both methods `op()` and `async$op()` are declared in a class, they will not be transformed, as it is assumed
-that either transformation was already done, or a handcoded asynchronous implementation was provided.
-In the
-latter case, the correct way to implement `op()` is to `throw Async.noTransformation()`
 - Monitors obtained in synchronized blocks are released before `Async.await()` and reacquired after.
 Other locks
 should be managed explicitly.
 In particular, acquiring a lock before `Async.await()` and releasing after means that
 the lock is held until the future is resolved.
+Consider also that the code after `Async.await()` may, and probably
+will, execute in a different thread, so locks that require the same thread to release will not work properly
-Locking is discouraged in favor of partitioning and queues, e.g.
+(e.g. `ReentrantReadWriteLock`).
+Locking in async methods is generally discouraged in favor of non-blocking
-using `AsyncQueue`.
+approached like partitioning and queues, e.g. using `AsyncQueue`.
-- Exceptions declared by `op()` are actually thrown by `Async.await()` so try..catch blocks will only work around
+- Exceptions declared by async methods are actually thrown by `Async.await()` and `Async.awaitExceptions()` so
-`Async.await()`.
-This also applies when converting to `CompletionStage<>` by using `Async.async(op())`, where the
-exceptions declared by `op()` will never be thrown, but the compiler will still require you to handle such checked
-exception (such declared exceptions could be the cause of rejection).
+try..catch blocks will only work around these two methods.

 As such, The so the following two cases are **WRONG**: